JuliaAnimators/Javis.jl/docs/src/tutorials/tutorial_2.md

 # We need the planets to revolve according to their time periods.
 # Earth completes its one revolution in 365 days and Venus does that in 224.7 days.
 # Hence, we need to multiply (224.7/365) so that the time period matches properly i.e.,
-# When earth completes its full revolution, Venus has done (224.7/365) th of its revolution.
+# When Venus completes its full revolution, Earth has done (224.7/365) th of its revolution.
 act!(earth, Action(anim_rotate_around(12.5 * 2π * (224.7 / 365), O)))
 act!(venus, Action(anim_rotate_around(12.5 * 2π, O)))